-After 3 kilometers, you will begin our walk.
-You walk along a large path, through fruit gardens, vegetable farms and later terraced rice fields.
-After about one hour walk, you arrive the Sa Seng village where the H’mong peoples live their own way without any influence from touristic life of Sapa.
+After covering 3 kilometers, you will begin your hike.
+You will walk along a wide path, passing through fruit gardens, vegetable farms, and later terraced rice fields.
+After walking for about an hour, you will arrive at Sa Seng village, where the H’mong people live their lives without any influence from the touristic life of Sapa.

-You then walk along the length of the valley, passing 2 other hamlets for about 1,5 hour to the top of a hill.
-From high elevation, the panorama of the Muong Hoa Valley opens wide under foot path.
-Enjoy a long break here before getting down to the main road.
+Then, you will walk along the length of the valley, passing through two other hamlets for about 1.5 hours until you reach the top of a hill.
+From the high elevation, you will have a wide panoramic view of the Muong Hoa Valley under your feet.
+Take a long break here before heading down to the main road.

-You will be picked up again by our vehicle and transferred back to Sapa town.
-Trip ends.
+Our vehicle will pick you up again and transfer you back to Sapa town.
+The trip ends.